AdobeDocs/experience-platform.en/help/xdm/ui/fields/overview.md

 >[!NOTE]
 >
->Any changes you make to the mixins or class of one schema will be reflected in all other schemas that employ those mixins or class.
+>Any changes you make to the mixins or class of one schema will be reflected in all other schemas that employ them.

 ## Type-specific field properties {#type-specific-properties}